 Parent consultations with the Class Teacher are offered three times a year.
 An annual written report for each child is issued in the Summer Term.
-Teachers hold a 'meet the teacher' event early in September to explain how they plan to work with children and families.
-There is also the opportunity to attend events throughout the year.
+Teachers hold a 'meet the teacher' event early in September to explain how the year ahead, expectations and the learning to be covered.
+There is also the opportunity to attend other events throughout the year.